What is KCBS?

 - Two Contest Representatives will be provided for a contest of 49 contestants or less.
 Three Contest Representatives will be provided for a contest of 50 contestants or more.
-Additional Contest Representatives will be provided based upon the number of teams.
+Additional Contest Representatives will be provided based on the number of teams.

 - All judge's plates and judge's slips will be provided.